 - Optionally, you can identify your ability or interest to lead a webinar or serve on a panel on specific topics.

 - Invite 1-3 other people to join as a mentor.

 - WRI will organize one mentorship call for each entrepreneur

 - This is a 90-minute call where 3-5 mentors join in to give feedback and ask questions about the business

-- Mentors can select which entrepreneur they’d like to advise (2-5 are suggested)
+- Mentors can select which entrepreneur they’d like to advise (Joining 2-5 calls would be suggested)

 - The entrepreneur will prepare a slide deck or business plan for mentors to review ahead of time

 - Mentors will jump on the call prepared to give feedback and ask questions

 - Mentors will fill out a form afterwards which will deliver written feedback to the entrepreneurs

 - Entrepreneurs are encouraged to reach out as needed to mentors